 Nowadays, truck fleet management is now easier – all thanks to technological advancements.
 We are witnessing improvements in a number of areas that benefit fleet owners controlling and managing heavy-duty trucks.
 This post will walk you through the five ways truck fleet management software can help you to run a more profitable and productive fleet.

-1. Paperless compliance
+1. Paperless compliance fleet management systems

 Most truck drivers struggle to keep up with the paperwork, which is indicated by the DOT or the Department of Transportation.
 HOS logbooks and DVIRs to improve reporting, reduce admin costs, and maximize uptime.
 ELD or Electronic Logging Devices paperless logbooks can be set to automatically collect driving data, allowing truck drivers to maximize driving time by recording in single-minute units.